MAGAZINE · INTERVIEW

 On a final note, considering ‘luxury’ – in our work, we seek to give it fresh meaning.
 This new luxury is not exotic or imported, it is often the responsible repurposing of what we already have around us – those fine things which have lost their sheen, their original purpose.
 This ‘bricolage’ mentality is something I find very exciting.

-Thank you so much Richard, this was wonderful!
+Thank you so much Richard, for this lovely interview!

 Leave a Reply